apache/beam/Communication-strategy-DRAFT.md

-# Apache Beam communication strategy - DRAFT
+# Apache Beam communication strategy

 ## This map describes how each communication channel contributes to the growth of Apache Beam project.